mossykazemi/CS-SolutionExamples/README.md

 For example, if the user types: "number of students", display "NumberOfStudents".
 Make sure that the program is not dependent on the input.
 So, if the user types "NUMBER OF STUDENTS", the program should still display "NumberOfStudents".

+20-Write a program and ask the user to enter an English word.
+Count the number of vowels (a, e, o, u, i) in the word.
+So, if the user enters "inadequate", the program should display 6 on the console.